Your First 7 Days on The Clear Edge: Where to Start and What to Build First

 Bottleneck Type 4: Delivery Efficiency

-He was maxed at 9 clients because each required 4.2 hours weekly.
+He was maxed out at 9 clients because each required 4.2 hours per week.
 To grow, he needed to either:

 Reduce hours per client (efficiency), or